Finding uniformly most reliable graphs by counting trivial cuts: Definitions and Terminology

-The edge-connectivity $\lambda(G)$ is the smallest natural number $\lambda$ such that $m_{\lambda}>0$.
-A \emph{trivial cutset} is a cutset that includes all the edges adjacent to a fixed node.
-The \emph{degree} of a node $v \in V$ is the number of edges that are incident to $v$ and is written $\gr{v}$.
-A graph is \emph{regular} if all the nodes have identical degrees.
+The following graph-theoretic terminology will be considered.
+The \emph{edge connectivity} $\lambda(G)$ is the smallest $\lambda$ such that $m_{\lambda}>0$.
+A \emph{trivial cut} is a cutset that includes all the incident edges of a fixed node.
+The \emph{degree} $\gr{v}$ of a node $v$ in $V$ is the number of edges that are incident to $v$.
+A graph is \emph{regular} if all its nodes have identical degrees.
 The \emph{minimum degree} of a graph $G$ is denoted by $\delta(G)$.
-Using trivial cutsets, $\lambda(G) \leq \delta(G)$.
 A graph is super-$\lambda$, or \emph{superconnected}, if it is $\lambda$-regular and further, it has only trivial cutsets: $m_{\lambda} = n$.
-A \emph{bridge} is a single edge $uv$ such that $G-uv$ has more components than $G$.
-A \emph{cut-point} is a node $v$ such that $G-\{v\}$ has more components than $G$.
+In a connected graph $G$, a \emph{bridge} is a single edge $uv$ such that $G-uv$ is not connected.
+A \emph{cut-point} is a node $v$ such that $G-\{v\}$ has more connected components than $G$.
 A graph $G$ with more than two nodes is \emph{biconnected} if it is connected and it has no cut-points.
-A \emph{tree} is an acyclic connected graph and the number of spanning trees of $G$ is its \emph{tree-number}, denoted by $\tau(G)$.
-A \emph{matching} is a disjoint (or non-adjacent) set of edges.
-A \emph{perfect matching} is a matching that meets all the nodes of a graph.
-The elementary cycle with $n$ nodes is denoted by $C_n$, and $K_n$ represents the complete graph with $n$ nodes, where all the nodes are pairwise adjacent.
-A triangle is a $C_3$ while a square is a $C_4$.
-The \emph{bipartite complete} graph $K_{n_1,n_2}$ is represented by a bipartition where the node-set $V=A\cup B$, $|A|=n_1$, $|B|=n_2$ and every node from $A$ is linked with every node from $B$.
-Additionally, there is no pair of nodes belonging to $A$ or to $B$ that are mutually adjacent.
-A \emph{multipartite complete} graph $K_{n_1,\ldots,n_r}$ is defined analogously, where $V = \cup_{i=1}^{r}V_i$ is a partition, $|V_i|=n_i$ and every node from $V_i$ is linked with all the remaining nodes from $V_j$ for all $j\neq i$.
-A graph is \emph{sparse} if $e = O(n)$, and \emph{dense} if $e=O(n^2)$.
+A \emph{tree} is an acyclic connected graph and the number of spanning trees of $G$ is its \emph{tree-number}, denoted by $t(G)$.
+A \emph{matching} is a set of nonadjacent edges.
+A \emph{perfect matching} is a matching that is incident to all the nodes of a graph.
+The \emph{$n$-cycle} and the \emph{$n$-complete} graphs are denoted $C_n$ and $K_n$, respectively.
+The graphs $C_3$ and $C_4$ are called the \emph{triangle} and the \emph{square} respectively.
+The girth of a graph $G$ is denoted by $g(G)$, and it is the number of vertices in the smallest cycle belonging to $G$.
+In the \emph{bipartite complete} graph $K_{n_1,n_2}$ the node-set $V$ is partitioned into two parts $A$ and $B$ such that $|A|=n_1$, $|B|=n_2$, and the edge-set is precisely $A \times B$.
+A \emph{multipartite complete} graph $K_{n_1,\ldots,n_r}$ is defined analogously, where the node-set is $V$ is partitioned into $r$ parts $V_1, \ldots, V_r$ such that all the nodes belonging to $V_i$ is joined to all the nodes belonging to $V_j$, for all the pairs $i$ and $j$ such that $j\neq i$.

-\section{Related work}
+\section{Related Work}

-The most influential works in the field of UMRGs are here revisited.
-The etymology and elements on UMRGs, findings of sparse and dense UMRGs, as well as open conjectures, are presented.